Central Banks and Limitations of Monetary Policy

 Extreme cases like a liquidity trap, where money injections no longer influence interest rates, can render monetary policy ineffective, especially during deflation.

-Interest Rate Adjustment in a Deflationary Environment and Quantitative Easing as a Response
+2. Relative ineffectiveness of interest rate adjustment in a Deflationary Environment and Quantitative Easing as a Response

-If standard policy tools fail, alternatives like quantitative easing (QE) can be utilized.
+If standard monetary policy tools fail, alternatives like quantitative easing (QE) can be utilized.
 QE involves large-scale asset purchases to inject money into the economy.
 Though it aims to stimulate lending and boost economic activity, its success is not guaranteed.

 Central banks can buy a variety of assets under a QE program if permitted by the government.
 However, buying risky assets can be dangerous.
 Acquiring bad assets that incur losses might lead to a severe confidence crisis in the central bank’s primary product: fiat money.